 A forward extra deal combines the security of a forward deal with the flexibility of an option.
-If you have a concrete idea of the maximum forint weakening that would be advantageous to your company, you can enjoy the benefits of a pure right to sell in exchange for a level of protection that is somewhat lower (i.e. less advantageous) than the normal forward rate.
+If you have a concrete idea about the maximum forint strengthening that would be advantageous to your company you can enjoy the benefits of a pure right to buy in exchange for a level of protection that is somewhat higher (i.e. less advantageous) than the normal forward rate.

-The forward extra is composed of a right to sell and a barrier obligation to sell.
+The forward extra is built up of a right to buy and a barrier obligation to buy.
 The obligation will be triggered when the exchange rate reaches a specific knock-in level:

-- consequently, your company acquires a right to sell your foreign currency at the forward extra rate (which is lower than the forward rate) provided that the spot rate on expiry is below the forward extra rate, and if its above the forward rate as well, but in this case the option will not be exercised - if the EUR/HUF rate reaches the trigger level, your obligation to sell will become effective at the forward extra rate there are two types of this "knock-in" trigger level:
+- consequently, your company acquires a right to buy foreign currency at the forward extra rate (which is higher than the forward rate) provided that the spot rate on expiry is above the forward extra rate , and even if it is below the forward rate but in this case the option will not be exercised - if the EUR/HUF rate reaches the trigger level, your obligation to buy becomes effective at the forward extra rate

+There are two types of this "knock-in" trigger level:

-- European type trigger: the question of whether the obligation becomes effective at the forward extra rate depends only on the spot rate at 12 p.m. on the expiry date. - American type trigger: the obligation may become effective at any time during the term.
+- European type trigger: the question of whether the obligation becomes effective at the forward extra rate depends only on the spot rate at 12 p.m. on the expiry date. - American type trigger: the obligation may become effective at any time during the tenor.
 The trigger is available also as a partial/ window barrier, when the trigger exists only over a certain part time period (window), which is fixed in advance.

-For a given forward extra rate a European type trigger has a less favourable knock in level than an American trigger, so the obligation to sell foreign currency may come into effect at a smaller weakening of the forint.
-However in case of a European type trigger, the exchange rate is not monitored during the whole tenor, it will be decided whether the obligation to sell will come into effect or not based on the spot exchange rate at only 12 p.m.. on the expiry date.
-In summary: before the trigger level is reached, the arrangement works like a standard put option, but if the trigger level is reached, it turns into a normal FX forward at the same strike price.
+For a given forward extra rate a European type trigger has a less favourable knock in level than an American trigger.
+In other words, the obligation to buy foreign currency may come into effect at a smaller appreciation of the forint.
+However, in case of a European type trigger the exchange rate is not monitored during the whole tenor, it will be decided whether the obligation to buy will come into effect on the spot exchange rate at only 12 p.m. on the expiry date.

+In summary: before the trigger level is reached the arrangement works like a standard call option but if the trigger level is reached it turns into a normal FX forward (creating both a right and an obligation) at the same strike price.